 I took an early interest in programming, starting with Lego Mindstorms and TI-Basic.
-I had the pleasure of being a co-webmaster in elementary school along with Zakir Durumeric.
-During high school I fixed computers at the Geek Squad.
+In elementary school I had the pleasure of acting as a co-webmaster along with Zakir Durumeric.

-I was pushed in the direction of math and physics by the influence of Carl Sagan, Richard Feynman, G.H.
+I was nudged in the direction of math and physics by the influence of Carl Sagan, Richard Feynman, G.H.
 Hardy’s A Mathematician’s Apology, and Paul Lockhart’s A Mathematician’s Lament.
-After a captivating course in Linear Algebra, I decided to focus on mathematics at the University of Iowa.
+A fascinating course in Linear Algebra convinced me to focus on math at the University of Iowa.

-I worked as a programmer in college to pay the bills, despite my lack of a computer science major.
-As a freshman, I analyzed data from collisions at Fermilab with the ROOT C++ particle physics framework.
-During my junior and senior year, I worked in the University of Iowa’s Energy Control Center on dashboards to visualize the usage of energy across campus, as well as on a program that used Fourier Analysis to detect malfunctioning valves in building HVAC systems.
+In college I worked as a programmer to pay the bills.
+As a freshman, I was supported by an undergraduate research fellowship to analyze data from collisions at Fermilab with the ROOT C++ particle physics framework.
+During my junior and senior years, I worked at the University of Iowa Energy Control Center on dashboards to visualize the usage of energy across campus, as well as on a prototype that used Fourier Analysis to detect malfunctioning valves in building HVAC systems.

-I entered the PhD program in Mathematics at the University of Missouri in 2012 to study Representation Theory under Dr. Calin Chindris.
-In the first year I passed both of my qualifying exams, and I learned some fascinating mathematics.
-But I began to doubt that a career in academic mathematics would leave me feeling fulfilled.
-As I reflected on where to head next in life, I found myself drawn back to the old interest in computer science.
-At the end of 2013 I left the PhD program with a Master’s degree to work full-time as a software engineer at CARFAX.
+In 2012 I entered the PhD program in Mathematics at the University of Missouri to study Representation Theory under Dr. Calin Chindris.
+After passing the qualifying exams, confronted with the reflections of choosing a thesis topic, I began to feel that I might accomplish more with computers than pure mathematics.
+At the end of 2013 I left with my Master’s degree to work full-time as a software engineer for CARFAX.

 In 2016 I moved to Portland, Oregon to work on Apache Geode at Pivotal Software.
-Back in high school when I read The Cathedral and the Bazaar, I never would have thought that I would up getting paid to write open source software one day.
-It was a great experience.
-One particularly fond memory was spending a week holed away in a conference room mob programming and refactoring code with Michael Feathers (the author of Working Effectively with Legacy Code).
+One particularly fond memory was a week spent mob programming and refactoring in a conference room with Michael Feathers, the author of Working Effectively with Legacy Code.

 In November 2017 I started working at AWS Elemental, where I am still happily employed.